The 3D printing technology

 A 3D printed part can be produced using different 3D printing techniques.
 Every printing technique is characterized through certain materials and methods.
 But they have one thing in common: the creation of a threedimensional object through adding multiple layers one after another.
 This principle is also called additive manufacturing, generative manufacturing or rapid technology.

 Additive manufacturing processes have several advantages over conventional manufacturing processes.
 Some of the most important advantages are listed below.

-While conventional manufacturing processes such as milling are limited in terms of component geometry, there are actually no limits with 3D printing.
-Even undercuts are no problem due to so-called support structures and can be implemented by any printer.
+While conventional manufacturing processes such as milling are limited in terms of component geometry, there are actually no limitations to 3D printing.
+Even undercuts are no problem due to so-called support structures, and can be implemented by any printer.

 3D printing is particularly interesting in the development of prototypes.
 After a component is designed, it can be immediately given to 3D printing and, depending on the component complexity, is ready in just a few hours and can be used for testing.
 Thus, 3D printing also accelerates the development process enormously.

 The argument that only a few materials can be used in 3D printing is no longer up to date.
 Today, countless types of plastic with different properties (e.g. UV-resistant, elastic, certain sliding properties, etc.) can be used for printing.
 With other printing processes, even metals or ceramics can be printed (so-called sintering process).

 With 3D printing, even one-off production is still economically feasible.
 With other processes, the costs are many times higher than for series production.

 Lighter, cheaper, faster.
 If you pursue these goals with your components, then topology optimization in 3D printing is exactly the tool of choice.
 We calculate the component loads for you and derive the optimal geometry for your component.
 In the process, the material consumption is optimized.